romanpauk/dingo/docs/advanced-topics.md

 iteration order is defined by the backend; `many` backends are not required to preserve registration order.

+Registration-created child containers use a root-owned dense table of lookup scopes.
+A child indexes that table by scope ID, then performs the lookup in its own state with the declared backend, cardinality, and logical key.
+Lookup state is allocated lazily when a child first registers a local binding.

 Typed-key registrations can also use explicit lookups:

 ```c++